Staff

 Jessica joined Gig Harbor Counseling as an assistant counselor in December 2016.
 She has completed some additional course work and trainings related to youth and adolescents, including Amazing Adolescent Brain; Seeking Safety; Trauma and Grief; Sexual Assault; and YWCA Victim Services Training.
 Jessica is eager to learn and has compassion for working with both adults and youth in addiction treatment services.
 She is in recovery herself and is an active member of Alcoholic Anonymous.

-Heather Metts, MA, SUDP
+Heather Metts, MA, SUDP, MHCA

 Inpatient Counselor